 People weighed in with great advice.
 Let me try to summarize.

 A version of this was the #1 comment by a wide margin.
 Wait to buy.
-Slight variation: “Buy as few specialized things as possible.
+Or as one person said: “Buy as few specialized things as possible.
 If you think you need something, wait five days to buy.
 You’ll likely pass (once you get a little sleep, eat, and stop looking at algorithm-fed ads preying on you).”
 This resonates with me.
 Many things on the internet say they will make your life easier, but most of them will not (looking at you, gripe water).

 From a reader, in summary: You’ll never feel “ready,” but you are.